Ken has taken over Barbie’s Malibu Dreamhouse. And it’s listed on Airbnb

 Come on, Barbie, let’s go party — at the real-life Malibu Dreamhouse.

-Airbnb announced this week that the hot-pink, beach-side mansion inspired by the toy home of the same name will be available to book for a limited time next month — with a twist.
+Airbnb announced Monday that the hot-pink, beach-side mansion inspired by the toy home of the same name will be available to book for a limited time next month — with a twist.
 This time, Barbie’s blond beau, Ken, will be hosting.

 The property rental company and Warner Bros. have joined forces to promote “Barbie” — the summer comedy starring Margot Robbie and Ryan Gosling — by inviting “everyone in Barbie Land” to enter for a chance to win a one-night stay at the luxury estate.